aweder05/PID-Project-Engineering-3-Sophie-Anton/README.md

         interrupts = 0
 ```
 ##### We added the code shown above in place of the code postioned below.
+##### Although this code is longer and admittedly less efficient, it makes more sense for or project, and uses language that Anton and I can better comprehend.
 ```python
 if interrupts % 10 == 0:
         time1= time.monotonic()